-1 Quarterly results are Unaudited.
+1 Ouarterly results are Unaudited.

-The most significant changes in Adjusted Working Capital were as follows:
+The most significant changes in Adjusted Working Capital for the Period were as follows:

-- A decrease in cash of approximately \$1,459 which was primarily attributable to (i) operating losses of the Companyø US-based technology managed services operations, and (ii) expenditures made with respect to strategic initiatives; - An increase in trade and other receivables of approximately \$590 primarily attributable to differences related to timing of billing and collection of client invoices; - An increase in accounts payable and accrued liabilities of approximately \$183 primarily attributable to differences related to timing of invoicing and payment of vendor invoices; and - An increase of approximately \$187 related to the current portion of long term debt which is attributable to the requirement for the Company to commence principal repayment with respect to the Term Loan obtained in October 2020.
+- A decrease in cash of approximately \$1,542 which was primarily attributable to (i) operating losses of the Company US-based technology managed services operations; (ii) decrease in cash inflow from sales due to the impact of the COVID-19 pandemic, and (iii) expenditures made with respect to strategic initiatives.
+In the second quarter of 2020, as a result of the COVID-19 pandemic, the Company received funding of \$253 under the CEWS program and \$488 USD under the U.S. based PPP program.
+Receipt of these funds offset, to some extent, the decline in cash related to the above noted items. - A decrease in accounts payable and accrued liabilities of approximately \$274 primarily attributable to (i) differences related to timing of invoicing and payment of vendor invoices; and (ii) a credit that was received with respect to certain professional fees; and - An increase of approximately \$675 related to the current portion of long term debt which is attributable to the requirement for the Company to commence principal repayments with respect to (i) the Term Loan obtained in October 2019, commencing in October 2020; and (ii) any unforgiven portion of the PPP Loan, if any, commencing in November 2020.